Dynamic Local Average Treatment Effects in Time Series: High-Frequency Identification of Monetary Policy Effects

 Corollary \ref{Corollary: pi-LATE HET} provides even more negative news about the effect of nonlinearities for heteroskedasticity-based identification than that shown by \citet{kolesar/plagborgmoller:2025}: in a general nonparametric model, Corollary \ref{Corollary: pi-LATE HET} implies that Rigobon's Wald estimand ${\beta}_{\pi,t,0}^{*}$, which is in general different from the IV estimand examined by \citet{kolesar/plagborgmoller:2025}, does not necessarily equal a weighted average of marginal effects.
 The intuition is that the instrument affects $\mathrm{Var}\left(D_{t}\right)$ and not $\mathbb{E}\left(D_{t}\right)$, so variation in the instrument induces exogenous variation in $D_{t}^{2}$, which has a causal effect on $D_{t}Y_{t}$ not just $Y_{t}$.
 In short, it is generally difficult to interpret ${\beta}_{\pi,t,0}^{*}$ when the true model is nonlinear.
 Thus, we concur with the recommendation of \citet{kolesar/plagborgmoller:2025} that the linearity assumption should be checked carefully when using heteroskedasticity-based identification.
-This is likely even more important in the context of SVARs and local projections than in the the current event study setting since the former aggregates data over a month or a quarter while the latter uses relatively higher frequency data (e.g., a 30-minute or 1-day change in policy and outcome variables around an announcement), where linearity may be a more credible assumption since a nonlinear function can be locally well approximated by a linear one.\footnote{The differences between our results on identification via heteroskedasticity and those in \citet{kolesar/plagborgmoller:2025} are: (i) they consider the causal effect of the policy shock $e_{t}$ while we consider the causal effect of the policy variable $D_{t}$; (ii) they consider an IV estimand while we explicitly consider Rigobon's estimand motivated by $\Delta\Sigma^{\left(1,2\right)}/\Delta\Sigma^{\left(2,2\right)}$ in \eqref{Eq. beta0 NS} and as usually implemented in empirical work based on event studies; (iii) they consider specific nonlinear restrictions and allow the instrument to be continuous whereas we allow for a general nonlinear model and consider a binary instrument as motivated by \eqref{Eq. beta0 NS}.}
+This is likely even more important in the context of SVARs and local projections than in the current event study setting since the former aggregates data over a month or a quarter while the latter uses relatively higher frequency data (e.g., a 30-minute or 1-day change in policy and outcome variables around an announcement), where linearity may be a more credible assumption since a nonlinear function can be locally well approximated by a linear one.